University of Virginia secret societies: O.W.L. Society

-The principal contribution made by the Purple Shadows today is the ongoing support of the honor system.
-The Shadows leave notecards for first-year students during Convocation to formally welcome them to the Honor System; present the James Hay Jr. award for contributions to the honor system; and send letters in defense of the honor system when the existing single sanction system is challenged.
-The group has taken other stands recently, including encouraging students to end the practice of chanting "not gay" when The Good Old Song is sung.

-Muse Society

-The Muse Society was founded in the late 1960s but was reestablished in 2020.
-The organization serves to honor and foster collaboration amongst the artistic communities at the university, bridging the gap between artistic disciplines on Grounds.
-The organization has several recognition traditions throughout the school year, but is more well known for fourth-year recognitions and presenting CIOs on Grounds with messages of congratulations for opening events or artistic achievements.
-They work under Aristotle's quote, "All art is concerned with coming into being."

 P.U.M.P.K.I.N.
 Society

 The P.U.M.P.K.I.N.
-Society appeared sometime prior to 1967 when the earliest known dated citation of the group was published in the Cavalier Daily.; its purpose is to recognize "meritorious service" to UVA.
-The earliest account of the group takes a humorous tone, claiming a connection to a 14th-century "Societe de la Citrouillie" and establishing the society's secret "mystic" motto, "When The Corn Is In The Bin, The Gourd Is On The Vine."
+Society appeared sometime before 1967 when the earliest known dated citation of the group was published in the Cavalier Daily.
+It is a secret society whose purpose is to recognize "meritorious service" to UVA.
+The earliest account of the group takes a humorous tone, claiming a connection to a 14th-century "Societe de la Citrouillie".
+Its motto is "When The Corn Is In The Bin, The Gourd Is On The Vine."

 The group distributes actual pumpkins, along with letters of commendation, annually on the night of Halloween.
-The society historically also presented a rotten gourd to an individual whom it felt deserving of criticism on Halloween night, but this practice was ended in 2000.
-The practice was revived in 2012, with a rotten gourd being presented to Helen Dragas, after the Teresa Sullivan ouster of Summer 2012.
+The society historically presented a rotten or smashed pumpkin, which it called the E.B.
+Pendleton Award, to an individual whom it felt deserving of criticism on Halloween night, but this practice was ended in 2000.
+The E.B.
+Pendleton Award was revived in 2012, with a rotten gourd being presented to Helen Dragas for her role in the Teresa Sullivan ouster.

 In addition to distributing pumpkins, the society annually prepares and distributes pumpkin pies, along with letters of commendation, for those staff at UVA who often go unrecognized.
 The society annually distributes letters of commendation at the end of the Spring semester to recognize fourth-year students who have served the UVA community silently and selflessly.